 To register tanning devices: Fill out the Application for Registration of Tanning Beds - F-47337 (PDF, 16 KB) and return with the $10.00 permit fee to the Wisconsin Department of Health Services, Division of Public Health, Tanning Device Registration, Room B157, P.O.
 Box 2659, Madison, WI 53701-2659.

 To assist with speedier service, we now have a group email at DHSXrayTanning@dhs.wisconsin.gov.
-Please feel free to send us any questions, technical or administrative.
+Please feel free to send us any questions, whether technical or administrative.

 - Medications and Other Agents That Increase Sensitivity to Light - This includes over-the-counter supplements that may cause increased sensitivity.
 It is the operators' responsibility, under the law, to determine whether a client is taking medicine or supplements that may require alteration of the tanning times.